Leeps-Lab/bubbles/README.md

 >hidePayoffs [Boolean] --sets whether or not the opponents' payoffs are visible

 >payoffProjection [Boolean] --determines whether or not the player sees a line on their actionspace representing all possible payoffs for different strategies

+>q1 [Float 0-1] --parameter for BJ Pricing Payoff formula.
+Used in part to determine parameter q3 (1-q1-q2 = q3)

+>q2 [Float 0-1] --parameter for BJ Pricing Payoff formula.
+Used in part to determine parameter q3 (1-q1-q2 = q3)

+>mu [Int] --parameter for BJ Pricing Payoff formula.
+Used in payoff calculation.

+>minX [Int] -- Sets the minimum X value for player action
+>maxX [Int] -- Sets the maximum X value for player action
+>adjustAccuracy [Int/Float] -- Determines the accuracy at which a player can adjust their action.
+For actions from 0-1, accuracy should be .01, which allows the user to select an X value with accuracy +- .01 giving them 100 choices.